jasongrimes/grimesit-mm/_pages/services.md

 From bare metal to the cloud, servers to VMs, containers to serverless, I have over 20 years experience scaling real world systems.
 Before that I was a network engineer in Silicon Valley.
 I know TCP/IP.

 I use Docker for streamlined, self-contained development environments, and to ensure identical test and production environments.
-Orchestration tools like Terraform, Kubernetes, or Docker Swarm help simplify deployment and infrastructure management.
+Orchestration tools like Terraform, Kubernetes, or Docker Swarm can help simplify deployment and infrastructure management.

+Judicious use of AWS or other cloud infrastructure can ensure scalability, but it must be carefully considered and planned to avoid cost overruns.
+Software must be explicitly designed to support horizontal scaling to take advantage of savings opportunities in the cloud.

 ## Modernizing legacy applications

 {% include feature_row id="service_legacy" type="right" %}

+Over 75% of websites use PHP, according to [surveys by W3Techs](https://w3techs.com/technologies/details/pl-php), and 20% of those are still running PHP 5 (which is end-of-life and no longer receiving security updates).

+Hard-earned experience has shown that sites don't stay on PHP 5 because they like it.
+It can be extremely challenging to upgrade an established legacy site to modern versions of PHP without disrupting the existing application--but it can be done.
+It takes a well-thought-out migration plan, practical automated testing, mentorship and training, and some patience.

+Legacy applications typically need to be able to coexist and integrate with newer technologies, to take advantage of faster growth with newer technologies, while still maintaining the valuable legacy codebase.